 In a febrile atmosphere the separatist majority in the Catalan parliament declared independence on 27 October.

-Internationally it would be hard for Catalonia to win recognition.
 New states mostly emerge from situations where ethnic groups have been victims of genocide or other major human rights abuses.

 Kosovo was a huge humanitarian crisis for Europe - even so, many countries refuse to recognise it as independent.

 What does the crisis mean for the country?

 Catalonia has its own language and distinctive traditions, and a population nearly as big as Switzerland's (7.5 million).

 It is also a vital part of the Spanish state, locked in since the 15th Century.

 Barcelona has become one of the EU's best-loved city-break destinations, famed for its 1992 Summer Olympics, trade fairs, football and tourism.